mandatoryprogrammer/thermoptic/README.md

 `PROXY_PASSWORD`: The password which is used to authenticate you to the proxy, default is `changeme`.

 `ON_START_HOOK_FILE_PATH`: Custom Node code to run on proxy start.
 The proxy will not begin listening until this hook has completed, see the example in `./hooks/`.
-The sample demonstrates using the browser to walk through Cloudflare's JavaScript browser check before starting the proxy.
+The sample demonstrates using the browser to click through Cloudflare's JavaScript browser check before starting the proxy.

 `BEFORE_REQUEST_HOOK_FILE_PATH`: Custom Node code to run before a request has been proxied.
 This is useful if you need the browser to pass some check before a site HTTP request is made.